 Page

-What to do if you have a welfare concern flowchart 3
+What to do if you have a welfare concern flowchart

+1. Child Featured Americant to Cofemular

 1. Child Focused Approach to Safeguarding 4

 2. Key Responsibilities 7

 3. Child Protection Procedures 9

 4. Specific Safeguarding Issues 13

 5. Supporting Children Potentially at Greater Risk of Harm 18

 6. Online Safety 20

-Staff Engagement and Expectations 22
+7. Staff Engagement and Expectations 22

 8. Safer Recruitment and Allegations 24

-Opportunities to teach safeguarding 26
+9. Opportunities to teach safeguarding 26

 10. Physical Safety 26

 11.Local Contacts 27

 Appendix 1: Categories of Abuse 29

 Appendix 2: Support Organisations 31

-What to do if you have a welfare concern in Halfway Houses Primary School
+What to do if you have a welfare concern in Painters Ash